ITechRoof/ProblemSolving/README.md

     P1245 - Tree Diameter (Medium)
     P1261 - Find Elements in a Contaminated Binary Tree (Medium) P1302 - Deepest Leaves Sum (Medium)
-    P1339 - Maximum Product of Splitted Binary Tree (Medium) P1379 - Find a Corresponding Node of a Binary Tree in a Clone of That Tree (Medium)
+    P1325 - Delete Leaves With a Given Value (Medium) P1339 - Maximum Product of Splitted Binary Tree (Medium) P1379 - Find a Corresponding Node of a Binary Tree in a Clone of That Tree (Medium)